kaste/PyTest/README.md

 to get a status bar notification if we're green.

+You probably should also have a keybinding to show/hide the output panel quickly.
+See [TogglePanel](https://github.com/kaste/TogglePanel/)

 # Install

-Manually download/clone from github and put it in your Packages directory.
+As long as it's not listed, you must manually download/clone from github and put it in your Packages directory.

 At least **look** at the global settings.
 You usually have to edit the `pytest` setting to point at your py.test from your current virtualenv (the default is to run your global py.test which is usually *not* what you want).
 E.g.

-    "pytest": "~/venvs/{project_base}/bin/py.test"
+    "pytest": "~/venvs/{project_base_name}/bin/py.test"
     OR:
     "pytest": ".env\\Scripts\\py.test"
     OR even:
     "pytest": "venv/path/to/python -m pytest"

-The plugin will expand ${project_path}, ${project_base}, etc. as usual.
+The plugin will expand ${project_path}, ${project_base_name}, ${file}, etc. as usual.
 It will respect your `project-settings` like:

     {
       "folders":